 For more detailed information on the history of Goddard Riverside, visit the Goddard Riverside Community Center Archives at Columbia University Rare Book and Manuscript Library.

-In February 2011, St. Matthew’s and St. Timothy’s Neighborhood Center (SMSTNC) was merged into Goddard Riverside Community Center.
-All six programs that operated under SMSTNC are continuing in the same location, providing West Siders with quality child care, exciting after-school and summer programs, one-on-one academic help and mentoring for school-age children and older adult services including home delivered meals.
+In February 2011, St. Matthew’s and St. Timothy’s Neighborhood Center was merged into Goddard Riverside Community Center.
+Nearly all the programs run by St. Matthew’s and St. Timothy’s continue to this day, providing West Siders with quality child care, exciting after-school and summer programs, one-on-one academic help and mentoring for school-age children and older adult services.

 In 2017 Goddard Riverside completed a merger with Lincoln Square Neighborhood Center, a fellow historic settlement house.
 The center is located on West 64th/65th Street and offers programs for children, youth and older adults.